cert-manager/website/content/en/docs/usage/kube-csr.md

 Signer annotations:

-- `experimental.cert-manager.io/ca`: **Set by the signer**.
-Once signed, the signer will populate this annotation with the base 64 encoded CA certificate of the signing chain.
-This annotation will always be present after signing, however may have an empty value if a CA certificate is not available.

 - `venafi.experimental.cert-manager.io/pickup-id`: **Set by the signer**.
 Only used for the Venafi signer.
 Used to record the Venafi Pickup ID of a certificate signing request that has been submitted to the Venafi API for